 The job cuts are part of a plan to generate savings “through digital transformation, portfolio optimization and operational efficiency,” according to an HP press release in November 2022.

 Online payments firm Stripe said in early November that it was laying off roughly 14% of its staff.
 According to a CNBC report:

 “Stripe said its head count will be reduced to about 7,000 employees, which means the layoffs will impact roughly 1,100 people.
 A Stripe spokesperson was not immediately available to provide the exact number of impacted employees.”

-In a highly publicized round of layoffs, new Twitter owner Elon Musk significantly reduced the workforce of what was then known as Twitter, now X Corp.
+In a highly publicized round of layoffs, owner Elon Musk significantly reduced the workforce of what was then known as Twitter, now X Corp.

 According to a CNN report: